-Taking a few moments at the beginning of the day for myself makes all the difference.
-Instead of starting a spiral straight into stress, I face the day with ease and a bit of enthusiasm.
+Taking a few moments at the beginning of the day for yourself makes all the difference.
+Instead of starting a spiral straight into stress, you can face the day with ease and a bit of enthusiasm.
 Contrary to popular belief, a yoga practice does not need to take several hours each day.
-When you need it, a simple ten minute workout can point you in the right direction.
+When you need it, a simple ten-minute workout can point you in the right direction.

 Start the day with a smile with one or more of these practices.